p1n9u/Capstone/README.md

 - So, we plan to develop a real-time wireless EKG monitoring system that is easy to use outside while minimizing EKG data transfer latency.
 - Then, in the emergency situation, the patient's appropriate first-line treatment will be taken and survival rates will rise extremely.

-[ 2. 개발 목표 ]
+[ 2.
+Development Goals ]
-- 저지연, 저전력, 저비용, 실시간성, 광범위성을 확보하기 위한 적절한 Network 선정
+- Proper network selection for low-cost, low-power, continuous data, low-latency, wide-range -- : LTE-MTC

 |Network|Compatibility|
 |:---|:---|